Natural Leg Vein Supplements: Horse Chestnut Extract

 5) blocking other various physiological events that lead to vein damage

 6) Causing vasoconstriction at the mirco vessel or capillary level

-Should I Be Taking a Leg Vein Supplement?
+Should I Be Taking a Leg Vein Supplements?

 Possibly.
-The best course of action to take if you are considering a supplement is to consult first with a vein specialist.
+The best course of action to take if you are considering leg vein supplements is to consult first with a vein specialist.
 A vein supplement medication is not for everyone.
 There is potential interaction with other medications and it should not be taken in individuals with certain other medical conditions.
 Therefore, you should always consult with your vein specialist before considering the medication.

 In addition, you may benefit from ultrasound testing to ensure that you indeed have chronic venous insufficiency of the legs before starting the vein medication.
 In our experience, there are often additional therapies needed outside of medication alone.
 The need for these therapies is determined by an ultrasound test called a venous reflux ultrasound.
 Once this test is performed, the extent of your disease will be known and treatment recommendations can be provided.
 Other possible vein therapies can include the use of support stockings or hoses, radiofrequency vein treatments, and laser vein treatments among others.
 Since there is no way for you to self-diagnose accurately without a physician evaluation and ultrasound test, it is always advisable that you meet with a vein doctor prior to beginning the vein supplement.

-Do you need to get a doctor prescription to take this vein supplement?
+Do you need to get a doctor prescription to take vein supplements

 No, this is an over-the-counter medication and does not require a prescription (similar to a vitamin).
 Natural supplements are not tightly regulated by the FDA and they are readily available at drugstores and supermarkets.
 But there can be dangers of taking these medications if you take other medications or supplements or have other underlying medical conditions.
 Therefore, always consults with a vein specialist prior to starting this vein supplement.